Space Shuttle orbiter: Retirement

 With the end of the Shuttle program, plans were made to place the three remaining Space Shuttle orbiters on permanent display.
 NASA Administrator Charles F. Bolden Jr. announced the disposition location of the orbiters on April 12, 2011, the 50th anniversary of the first human space flight and the 30th anniversary of the first flight of Columbia.

 Discovery went to the Smithsonian's Steven F. Udvar-Hazy Center, replacing Enterprise which was moved to the Intrepid Museum in New York City.
 Endeavour went to the California Science Center in Los Angeles arriving on October 14, 2012.
 Atlantis went to the Kennedy Space Center Visitor Complex in Merritt Island on November 2, 2012.
-Hundreds of other shuttle artifacts will be put on display at various other museums and educational institutions around the U.S.
+Hundreds of other shuttle artifacts were put on display at various other museums and educational institutions around the U.S.

 One of the Crew Compartment Trainer Flight and mid-deck training hardware is on display at the National Museum of the U.S. Air Force, while the other is on display at the JSC.
 The Full Fuselage Trainer, which includes the payload bay and aft section but no wings, is on display at the Museum of Flight in Seattle, Washington.
 The Mission Simulation and Training Facility's Shuttle Mission Simulator Fixed Base Simulator originally went to the Adler Planetarium in Chicago, Illinois but was later transferred to the Stafford Air & Space Museum in Weatherford, Oklahoma.
 The Motion Base Simulator was transferred to the Texas A&M Aerospace Engineering Department in College Station, Texas, and the Guidance and Navigation Simulator went to the Wings of Dreams Aviation Museum in Starke, Florida.
 NASA also made approximately 7,000 TPS tiles available to schools and universities.